The many health benefits of cinnamon and honey make them necessary for your diet.

 The mixture can treat numerous skin infections like tinea, dandruff, seborrheai XA common, long-term inflammatory skin condition that causes red, itchy rashes and scaly patches. , and psoriasisi XA chronic autoimmune skin condition that causes scales and itchy patches and skin inflammation.
 (22).
 It was also found that honey can fight against microbes that cause dermatological discomfort (23).

 In another study, a newly formulated ointment containing 20% honey was found to have positive effects on skin wound infections (24).

 The cinnamon in the mixture can facilitate a process called collagen biosynthesis, which was found useful for the antiaging treatment of the skin (26).
-The antioxidant and anti-inflammatory properties of cinnamon can make the mixture ideal for treating scleroderma (27).
+The antioxidant and anti-inflammatory properties of cinnamon can make the mixture ideal for treating sclerodermai XA group of rare, chronic autoimmune diseases that harden and tighten the skin and connective tissues.
+(27).
 This mixture can also cure eczema, ringworm, and numerous other types of skin infections (28).

 How To Use